OtakuKenz/TrackerWasm/README.md

-Tracker for webtoon/manga/manhua that I created primarily for personal use.
+Tracker for webtoon/manga/manhua that I created primarily for practice in Blazor.